lngarrett/hubitat-datadog/README.md

 3. Copy and paste the contents of the `app.groovy` file into the code editor.
 4. Click the "Save" button to create the new app.
 5. Go to the "Apps" section and click on "Add User App".
-6. Select "Datadog Logger" from the list of available apps.
+6. Select "Datadog Integration" from the list of available apps.
 7. Configure the app settings according to your preferences (see the Configuration section below).
 8. Click the "Done" button to install the app.